 AwardWallet receives compensation from advertising partners for links on the blog.
+Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Today, we're going to recap some of the exceptional value you can extract from Delta’s frequent flyer program.
 Delta’s history of unannounced devaluations and the lack of a publicly accessible award chart, plus a move to fully dynamic award pricing has left many Delta fans with bitter feelings towards the SkyMiles program.

 If you already hold a Delta Amex card, that doesn’t stop you from applying for other cards in the Delta family of cards.
 Outside of Amex’s standard application restrictions, nothing is preventing you from holding multiple Delta Amex cards.

-3. Round-Trip First-Class to Mexico on Delta for 47,000 SkyMiles
+1. Round-Trip First-Class to Mexico on Delta for 26,000 SkyMiles

-4. Monthly Delta Flash Sales
+2. Delta Flash Sales

 Each flash sale tends to focus on a different geographic location, and you can save tens of thousands of miles per person on award travel.
 Check out some of the previous Delta flash sales in the links below, and keep an eye on the blog for future deals from Delta.

 - Delta Flash Sale to Portland and Seattle

 - Delta Flash Sale to Central America and the Caribbean